 The SET Plan is the document that is developed by every Year 10 student with the help of school staff and parents.
-It is a plan that helps students work toward their goals in their senior years at school and then onto tertiary study and the world of work.
+It is a plan that helps students work toward their goals in their senior years at school, and then onto tertiary study and the world of work.
 The school keeps an electronic copy.

 The SET Plan is designed to:

-- promote learning that is aligned with the students' aspirations and abilities that leads to the awarding of a Certificate of Education, ATAR, Vocational Qualification or a viable work option - serve as a reference point or map for the students as they pass through their senior years - support participation in further education and training - promote ongoing discussions between students, parents and school staff - continue to prepare students to take the responsibility for their own learning - provide the school with a starting point to monitor students' progress through their senior phase of learning
+- promote learning that is aligned with the students' aspirations and abilities that leads to the awarding of a Queensland Certificate of Education (QCE), ATAR, vocational qualification or a viable work option - serve as a reference point or map for the students as they pass through their senior years - support participation in further education and training - promote ongoing discussions between students, parents and school staff - continue to prepare students to take the responsibility for their own learning - provide the school with a starting point to monitor students' progress through their senior phase of learning

-The SET Plan will involve four stages:
+The SET Plan involves four stages:

-- thinking about your future
+- thinking about the future

 - exploring the options

 - documenting the plan

 - implementing the plan

-Students have undertaken reflection and personal exploration of capacity and interest whilst completing their Certificate II in Work Skills and in Life Skills classes.
-A number of parent and student meetings are arranged for students to meet with College Leaders and teachers of Year 11 and 12 Subjects.
-Students then undertake a SET Plan online process with their parents, and then meet with designated teachers to confirm how the intended course of study aligns with the best interest of the student, family and College.
+Students have undertaken reflection and personal exploration of capacity and interest whilst completing their Certificate I in Work Skills.
+Several parent and student meetings are arranged for students to meet with College Leaders and teachers of Year 11 and 12 subjects.
+Students then undertake a SET Plan process online with their parents, followed by a meeting with a designated teacher to confirm how the intended course of study aligns with the best interest of the student, family and College.